haushouse/bento/_works/flock.md

 <li class="glide__slide" style="text-align: left;"> <img src="/assets/images/draft1.png" alt="onboarding iteration 1">

 <small>The initial onboarding screen placed a focused on color and a frosted skim appearance.
-Our Mag-bot mascot is featured throughout the onboarding process.</small>
+Our magpie mascot, Mag-bot is featured throughout the onboarding process.</small>

 </li>

 <li class="glide__slide" style="text-align: left;"> <img src="/assets/images/draft2.png" alt="onboarding iteration 2">

-<small>The second iterations of the onboarding screens utilize a simplified color palette, different style text fields, and a new version of Mag-bot.</small>
+<small>The second iterations of the onboarding screens utilize a simplified color palette, different text-field styles, and a geometric version of Mag-bot featured in Flock's brand colors.</small>

 </li>

 <li class="glide__slide" style="text-align: left;"> <img src="/assets/images/draft3.png" alt="onboarding iteration 3">

-<small>Users are able to curate their feed by chooseing their interests.
+<small>Users are able to curate their feed by selecting the interests that float on the screen.
 This style and appearance feels dated and displays a limited number of options.</small>

 </li>